 As regards retail loans, the increase in provisions was mainly caused by an increase in the volume of consumer loans to households, a change in input parameters and an increase in defaulted loans.
-By creating higher additional provisions, the Bank ensured sufficient coverage of identified and/or future losses.
+By creating higher additional provisions, the Bank ensured sufficient coverage of identified and losses.

-As regards non-retail loans, the Bank introduced a stricter assessment of its loan portfolio quality, while taking into consideration the plans and guidelines of its parent company concerning the setting up of the risk profile for the assets of the Banking Group as a whole at an acceptable level.
+As regards non-retail loans, with effect from 2016 the Bank has applied a stricter assessment of its loan portfolio quality, while taking into consideration the plans and guidelines of its parent company concerning the setting up of the risk profile for the assets of the Banking Group as a whole at an acceptable level.
+In 2017, the Bank recorded a decrease in the delinquency portfolio, which was reflected in a lower need for provisions for assets.